 Students are not permitted to possess, use/consume or distribute alcohol or alcohol paraphernalia in the residence halls, or on University-owned or controlled property and official University events.
-Students who are under 21 are not permitted to possess or use alcohol at any time (including all semester breaks), whether on- or off-campus.
+Students who are under 21 are not permitted to possess or use alcohol at any time (including all semester breaks), whether on- or off-campus.See Student Handbook on page 25.

-See Student Handbook on page 25.
+Possession, Use and Sale of Illegal Drugs and Enforcement of Federal and State Drug Laws

-Possession, Use and Sale of Illegal Drugs and Enforcement of Federal and State Drug Laws prescription drugs for which the student does not have a valid prescription; or any other form of controlled substance at any time while enrolled at Bluefield University (including all semester breaks), both on and off-campus, irrespective of laws that may permit certain drug use in their home states.
+Illegal drugs or drug paraphernalia; synthetic forms of drugs, including cannabidiol (CBD) products; prescription drugs for which the student does not have a valid prescription; or any other form of controlled substance at any time while enrolled at Bluefield University (including all semester breaks), both on and off-campus, irrespective of laws that may permit certain drug use in their home states.